Queen City: musings on gay Cincinnati

 I’m going to keep reiterating that until it sticks.

 This seems a strange case to have to make in 2009.
-Iowa and Vermont have recently legalized gay marriage, joining the ranks of Massachusetts and Connecticut.
-California’s fate on the issue could be decided any day.
-Milk, the biopic about the first openly gay man elected to public office, won Oscars this year for Best Screenplay and Best Actor, and Entertainment Tonight's fashion guru, Cojo, still has a job.
+Iowa (of all places) and Vermont have recently legalized gay marriage, joining the ranks of Massachusetts and Connecticut.
+California’s fate could be decided any day.
+“Milk,” the biopic about the first openly gay man in public office, won Oscars this year for Best Screenplay and Best Actor.
+Cojo still has a job.

-But here in Cincinnati, despite a significant, albeit quiet gay population, progress on LGBT issues, much less general awareness, comes slowly.
+But here in Cincinnati, progress and awareness on this subject comes slowly… too slowly.
 Citizens of our great American city are still largely polarized on the issue of homosexuality.
 It seems we exist just below the surface with our straight and gay denizens living largely separate lives in the same Cincinnati neighborhoods.

 One of the reasons for this lies in the fact that my gay and lesbian compatriots aren’t exactly clamoring to help stir the pot.
-Cincinnati is home to a number of banner events per year that help remind us that there is, in fact, a consistent gay movement here.
-These include the Lesbian, Gay, Bisexual, Transgendered, Queer Youth Summit, the Pride Alive Weekend, the GLSEN (Gay, Lesbian, Straight Education Network) and Gay Day at King’s Island.
+There exist but a few banner events per year that help remind Cincinnati that there is, in fact, a consistent gay movement in Cincinnati.
+These include the LGBTQ Youth Summit, the Pride Alive weekend, the GLSEN Prom and Gay Day at King’s Island.

-Is our indignation gone?
+Is all our indignation gone?
 Is the fight out of us?
-Has the Cincinnati Gay Movement ground to a complete halt?
+Has the Cincinnati Gay movement been ground to a complete halt?

 No. It hasn’t.